lmondada/dphil-thesis/content/03_compiler/_index.md

 slug = "chap:compiler"
 +++

+{{% hint "danger" %}}
+TODOs.

+- Redo figure at the end of 3.4
+- dowhile figure at the end of 3.3
+- Proof of "Proposition: MinIR subgraph rewrite"
+- Proper numbering/referencing of definitions/propositions
+{{% /hint %}}

 This thesis proposes to interpret quantum compilation as a graph transformation system (GTS).
 This allows us to decouple the hardware primitives, constraints and cost function